pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 - https://www.elastic.co/guide/en/beats/filebeat/current/keystore.html

-## Docker Method
+## Docker Way

-> Assuming that elasticsearch + kibana are running on a server with public address or domain.

-A quick simple how-to to run elastic + kibana containers.

 The docker method is the easiest, you do not need to install java or/and other dependencies.

+A quick simple how-to to run elastic and kibana docker containers.
+In this how-to it is assumed  that elasticsearch and kibana containers are both running on a the same server with public address or domain (to be accessed externally).

 ### Elasticsearch